Beauty and the Beast (musical): Musical numbers

 † Expanded vocal or instrumental content, using either cut lyrics by Ashman or dance arrangements by Glen Kelly, or both.

 ‡ "Human Again" was written by Menken and Ashman for the movie, but was cut, due to the complications it made on the film's timeline.
 It was repurposed for the Broadway play, and on account of the musical's great success, an entirely new animated sequence based on the Broadway version was set to this song and inserted into 2002's Special Edition DVD release.

 § "A Change in Me" was written into the show in 1998 for the debut of Toni Braxton and was retained thereafter.

-¶ Cut from the show for the 2021 UK Tour and optional.
+¶ Cut from the show for the 2021–23 UK Tour/MTI revision (Maison Des Lunes) and optional (No Matter What).